Umi4Life/NAGEKI-3.33/README.md

 | Big rubber adhesive feet    | ~8  |
 ### Print settings
 - 12% infill, 1 infill line multiplier, 3 wall line count, 0.28 layer height
+  - support may be needed on some part

 ### Assembly
 1. Glue up each side parts with epoxy glue, don't forget to sand down with 80 grit sandpaper before applying glue to make the bond stronger.